What to expect after cervical spine surgery

-- Diet – for the first day or two, patients can expect to mainly eat ice chips and fluids.
+- Diet.
+For the first day or two, patients can expect to mainly eat ice chips and fluids.
 Solid food is slowly introduced after 36 hours.

-- Rehabilitation – the rehabilitation process can be the difference between a successful surgery and a failed procedure.
+- Rehabilitation.
+The rehabilitation process can be the difference between a successful surgery and a failed procedure.
 Physical therapy may begin in the hospital and can last for months to ensure a patient fully regains back the strength in his or her neck.

-If you are worried about the challenges after cervical neck surgery, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures that offer an alternative to traditional open spine surgery.
-Call today for more information and for a free review of your MRI or CT scan.
+If you are worried about the challenges after cervical (neck) surgery, contact Laser Spine Institute to learn about our minimally invasive outpatient procedures that offer an alternative to traditional open spine surgery, including a shorter recovery time than traditional procedures and a patient satisfaction score of 96.^